African Diaspora Solidarity

 What's it about?

-The African Diaspora Solidarity Fellowship provides an opportunity to work with diasporan organizations aimed at supporting the unification of the African Diaspora and the amerlioration of African peoples through collective work, education and cooperative economics.
-Fellows will connect individuals to international communities of color who have recovered from trauma and are demonstrating resilience through traditional, indigenous and innovative practices.
-Our fellowship program is geared towards individuals interested in healing communities of color through transformative conversations around reconciliation, forgiveness and peace building.
+The African Diaspora Solidarity Fellowship provides an opportunity to work with individuals and organizations throughout the Diaspora aimed at supporting the unification of the African Diaspora and the amelioration of African peoples of the Diaspora through collective work, education and cooperative economics.
+Fellows will work with continental and historical Africans who are doing the work of unifying the Diaspora and have experienced successful independence from colonial rule and self-governance.

 Who's it for?

-Individuals, groups, staff, mental health and trauma workers, community healers, people interested or working in mental health, restorative justice, community reintegration from incarceration and those working to end violence in community or families.
-By interacting directly with mental health and community support workers and organizations, on location, Fellows will learn how wellness and recovery is supported in various global communities.
-Fellows will also learn restorative practice tools through RePAIR (Restoring Personal/Professional Accountability in Relationships).
+Individuals, groups, staff, mental health and trauma workers, community healers, people interested or working in African Diasporan solidarity, restorative justice, community reintegration from incarceration and those working to end violence in communities or families.
+By interacting directly with nonprofits focused on connecting the Diaspora and teaching healing indigenous practices, on location, Fellows will be empowered to teach and bring healing to their respective communities.

 How does it work?